EricWiener/ai-notes/content/Research-Papers/Understanding HTML with Large Language Models.md

 tags:
   - flashcards
 source: https://arxiv.org/abs/2210.03945
-summary: Free dataset of web crawl data
+summary: Trained an LLM to understand raw HTML and take actions on a web page.
 publish: true
 ---
 # Abstract